jrh3k5/flume-agent-cookbook/cookbooks/flume_agent/README.md

 # Description
 Provides a mechanism for installing a Flume agent.

-# Requirements
-This requires an installation of Java 6 or higher.

 # Providers

 The following are a list of provided actions supplied by this cookbook.